 FSA/HSA Reimbursement for Therapeutic Footwear

-Veterans and service members with private insurance (through civilian employment or a VA-eligible spouse’s employer plan) can utilize Flexible Spending Accounts (FSA) or Health Savings Accounts (HSA) for therapeutic footwear purchases when accompanied by a Letter of Medical Necessity (LMN) from a licensed podiatrist or physician.
+Veterans and service members with private insurance (through civilian employment or a VA-eligible spouse’s employer plan) can use Flexible Spending Accounts (FSA) or Health Savings Accounts (HSA) for therapeutic footwear purchases when accompanied by a Letter of Medical Necessity (LMN) from a licensed podiatrist or physician.
 The LMN should document: the service-connected or service-aggravated plantar fasciitis diagnosis; the occupational and military service history contributing to the condition; the specific therapeutic footwear characteristics required; and the anticipated duration of therapeutic footwear use.
 The Brooks Addiction Walker 2 (PDAC A5500 certified) provides the most direct FSA/HSA documentation pathway.
 Veterans who are also enrolled in VA healthcare and covered by private insurance should coordinate benefits — VA care is typically primary for service-connected conditions, and private insurance FSA/HSA benefits can be used for out-of-pocket therapeutic footwear expenses not covered by the VA prosthetics benefit.

 Combat Boot Recovery Protocol — 4-Phase Plantar Fasciitis Management